dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 ## Notes for Flutter TDD Clean Architecture Course Videos

-This course aims to create a Number Trivia App, and will show us how we can implement test driven development to all the applications we want to do.
+In this course we create a Number Trivia App following test driven development (TDD).
+It shows us how we can use TDD in _any_ App we want to build.

 #### 1. Explanation & Project Structure
 > Video playlist: https://www.youtube.com/watch?v=KjE2IDphA_U&list=PLB6lc7nQ1n4iYGE_khpXRdJkJEp9WOech